thinkshout/thinkshout/_case_studies/tolerance.md

   - section-title:
     section-description: |
       We took the current Tolerance brand and refreshed it to accommodate a modern, content-rich site.
 While sticking with their current brand's foundation, we explored colors and typography treatments that would allow for a design that supports (rather than overshadows) the robust content offered.
-Tolerance also has a beautiful, vast library of photography, and are consistently creating timely and engaging illustration.
-Those elements are what drive the core visuals of the site.
+Tolerance also has a beautiful, vast library of photography, and are continually creating timely and engaging illustration.
+Those elements drive the core visuals of the site.

   - section-image: "/assets/images/work/tolerance/tolerance-illustrations-john-jay-cabuay.jpg"
     section-image-alt: "Image: illustration of 2 students"